Constructed language: 17th and 18th century: advent of philosophical languages

-These early taxonomic constructed languages produced systems of hierarchical classification that were intended to result in both spoken and written expression.
-Leibniz had a similar purpose for his lingua generalis of 1678, aiming at a lexicon of characters upon which the user might perform calculations that would yield true propositions automatically, as a side-effect developing binary calculus.
-These projects were not only occupied with reducing or modelling grammar, but also with the arrangement of all human knowledge into "characters" or hierarchies, an idea that with the Enlightenment would ultimately lead to the Encyclopédie.
-Many of these 17th–18th century languages were pasigraphies, or purely written languages with no spoken form or a spoken form that would vary greatly according to the native language of the reader.
+These early taxonomic constructed languages produced systems of hierarchical classification for both spoken and written expression.
+Leibniz had a similar purpose for his lingua generalis of 1678, aiming at a lexicon of characters where the user could calculate true propositions, developing binary calculus in the process.
+These projects focused on simplifying grammar, and arranging knowledge into hierarchies, eventually leading to the Enlightenment's Encyclopédie.
+Many of these 17th–18th century languages were pasigraphies, purely written languages without unique spoken form.

-Leibniz and the encyclopedists realized that it is impossible to organize human knowledge unequivocally in a tree diagram, and consequently to construct an a priori language based on such a classification of concepts.
+After Leibniz and the encyclopedists unsuccessfully organized knowledge unequivocally in a hierarchy, they worked on a priori languages based on such a classification of concepts.
 Under the entry Charactère, D'Alembert critically reviewed the projects of philosophical languages of the preceding century.
 After the Encyclopédie, projects for a priori languages moved more and more to the lunatic fringe.
-Individual authors, typically unaware of the history of the idea, continued to propose taxonomic philosophical languages until the early 20th century (e.g. Ro), but most recent engineered languages have had more modest goals; some are limited to a specific field, like mathematical formalism or calculus (e.g. Lincos and programming languages), others are designed for eliminating syntactical ambiguity (e.g., Loglan and Lojban) or maximizing conciseness (e.g., Ithkuil).
+Individual authors, typically unaware of the history of the idea, continued to propose taxonomic philosophical languages until the early 20th century (e.g. Ro), but most recent engineered languages have remained small in scope; some are limited to a specific field, like mathematical formalism or calculus (e.g. Lincos and programming languages), while others are designed for eliminating syntactical ambiguity (e.g., Loglan and Lojban) or maximizing conciseness (e.g., Ithkuil).